man8/easylimit/README.md

 ## Thread Safety

 `easylimit` is fully thread-safe and can be used safely in multi-threaded applications.
 All operations, including call tracking, are protected by internal locking mechanisms using `threading.RLock()`.

+### Thread Safety with asyncio

+The rate limiter supports mixed sync and async usage safely.
+Internal state is protected by a single lock (`threading.RLock`), with async paths delegating state mutations to a background thread via `asyncio.to_thread` to avoid blocking the event loop.
+This ensures that mixed sync/async usage is safe and consistent.

 ```python
 import threading